ThingSet/thingset.github.io/thingset.md

 </tr></tbody></table>
 -->

-    read ["vBat", "tAmbient"]
+    !read ["vBat", "tAmbient"]
-    0 Success
+    :0 Success.
 [15.2, 22]

-    read [1, 2]
+    !read [1, 2]
-    0 Success
+    :0 Success.
 [15.2, 22]

-    read "vBat"
+    !read "vBat"
-    0 Success
+    :0 Success.
 15.2

+Maybe in future releases:

-    read { "output" : "*" }
+    !read { "output" : "*" }
-    0 Success
-    {"vBat":15.2,"tAmbient":22}
+    :0 Success. {"vBat":15.2,"tAmbient":22}

-    read "*"
+    !read "*"
-    0
-    {
-        "output" : {"vBat":15.2, "tAmbient":22},
-        "input" : {"loadEn":false}
+    :0 Success. {"output" : {"vBat":15.2, "tAmbient":22}, "input" : {"loadEn":false} }
-    }

-### Write data object (0x01)
+### Write data object (0x02)

 Requests to overwrite a data object.

 The device must support a write request using the same data type as used in the response of a read request for the given objects.
 Optionally, the device may also accept different data types (e.g. int32 + exp or float32) and convert the data internally.

-Data of settings will be written into persinstent memory, so it is not allowed to change settings periodically.
+Data of settings will be written into persistent memory, so it is not allowed to change settings periodically.
 Only data types of category input might be changed regularly.

     Request Data:
         map of { id : value } (binary) or { name : value } (JSON)